 The Honeywell GSM-ANT is an AlarmNet indoor 10’ remote GSM antenna compatible with select Honeywell cellular alarm monitoring communicators and dual path alarm monitoring communicators.
-The GSM-ANT will not improve the average cellular gain of the AlarmNet alarm monitoring communicator, but will allow you to easily change the point of cellular reception without having to move your AlarmNet alarm monitoring communicator.
+The GSM-ANT will not improve the average cellular gain of the AlarmNet alarm monitoring communicator, but it will allow you to easily change the point of cellular reception without having to move your AlarmNet alarm monitoring communicator.

 Honeywell AlarmNet dual path and cellular alarm monitoring communicators have an internal dual band GSM antenna that should provide adequate cellular signal strength with most applications.
 Your AlarmNet alarm monitoring communicator will have received signal strength indication (RSSI) LEDs on the circuit board to show you an approximation of how well the cellular alarm communicator is connecting to the GSM tower in your area.
 Aarm Grid does not recommend relying on a cellular alarm monitoring communicator that does not have at least 2 yellow LEDs and the first green LED lit up solid once the alarm communicator has been installed.
 If the RSSI LEDs on your AlarmNet cellular alarm monitoring communicator do not indicate three bars of reception, you should relocate the device.
 You will normally maintain the best RSSI level when your cellular alarm monitoring communicator is installed on the inside of an exterior wall at the highest point within your property.
 Honeywell recommends installing your AlarmNet dual path or cellular alarm monitoring communicator at least 1’ from any steel I-beams, HVAC ducts, metal studs, steel roofs, exterior walls with metalized insulation or aluminium siding or any other large metal objects to ensure the maximum cellular reception.